auth0/docs/articles/server-apis/aspnet-webapi/authenticate.md

 Set the respective values.

 ### 4. Securing your API
-All you need to do now is add the `[System.Web.Http.Authorize]` attribute to the controllers/actions for which you want to verify that users are authenticated.
+All you need to do now is add the `[System.Web.Http.Authorize]` attribute to the controllers/actions for which you want to verify if users are authenticated.

 ### 5. Call Your API
 You can now make requests against your secure API by providing the Authorization header in your requests with a valid `id_token` ([See our id_token documentation](/tokens/id_token) for more information on how to obtain an `id_token`).